Fujifilm X-T100 vs Panasonic G85

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The X-T100 and the G85 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
 The table below summarizes some of the other core capabilities of the Fujifilm X-T100 and Panasonic G85 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the G85 and the X-T100 is in-body image stabilization (IBIS).
-The G85 reduces the risk of handshake-induced blur with all attached lenses, while the X-T100 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The G85 reduces the risk of handshake-induced blur with all attached lenses, while the X-T100 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).